Leading by Example

 Before joining his brother Brian as a broker at Thomson McKinnon, Frank served as a lieutenant in the United States Navy.
 With his background in accounting, Frank was instrumental in establishing Gelber Group in 1982.
 Today, he serves as President Emeritus of Gelber Group.
 Raised in Scotia, New York, Frank holds a BS from Cornell University and an MBA with a focus in accounting and finance from the Kellogg School of Management at Northwestern University.

-As head of trading for Gelber Group, Justin Foley oversees all of Gelber’s trading activity.
+As Co-President of Gelber Group, Justin Foley oversees all of Gelber’s trading activity.

 Justin joined Gelber in 2004 to launch the firm’s Forex Trading (FX) trading business.
 Under his leadership, Gelber became one of the top FX trading firms in the world.
 Prior to Gelber, Justin held trading and management positions at Bank of America, Bank One, and Chicago Research & Trading (CRT).